Security of device-independent quantum key distribution protocols: a review: Protocols

 As for parameter estimation in the test rounds, Alice and Bob estimate the CHSH value $S$, the same as in Eq.~\eqref{eq: CHSH}.

 Conditioned on the round being a key generation round, the overall key rate suffers a factor of $p_s$ penalty due to sifting, where

 We note that when $p = 1$, the protocol is reduced to the standard DI-QKD protocol~\cite{acin2007device, pironio2009device} and we have $p_s = 1$.
-One then expects that for sufficiently high CHSH value $S$, the penalty due to sifting outweighs the benefit of increasing Eve's uncertainty about the raw key and hence it would be optimal to choose $p \rightarrow 1$.
+One then expects that for sufficiently high CHSH value $S$, the penalty due to sifting outweighs the benefit of increasing Eve's uncertainty about the raw key, and hence it would be optimal to choose $p \rightarrow 1$.
 (Alternatively, some techniques based on pre-shared keys have been proposed to bypass the sifting factor; see~\cite{tan2020improved,bhavsar21} for details.)

-The use of the random key basis protocol is most suitable when the channel noise is depolarising and hence $Q_0 = Q_1$.
+The use of the random key basis protocol is most suitable when the channel noise is depolarising, and hence $Q_0 = Q_1$.
 In light of this, it is better suited for the heralded entanglement implementation of DI-QKD.
 For fully-photonic implementations, non-maximally-entangled states are normally used and these states have strong correlations in one measurement basis and weaker correlations in other bases.
 Accordingly, we have $Q_0 > Q_1$ (or vice versa) and the error correction cost for one of the measurement basis is higher than the other, which seems to limit the improvement that one can obtain by random key basis protocols in fully-photonic implementations.

 The security of the protocol was first analysed numerically~\cite{schwonnek2021device} in the asymptotic limit, assuming collective attacks.
-An analytical security bound for random key basis protocols under the same assumptions with $p = 1/2$ was then derived~\cite{masini2021simple}.
-A detailed finite-key security proof for the random key-basis protocol which also incorporates noisy pre-processing and the generalised CHSH inequality was given in~\cite{tan2020improved}.
+An analytical security bound for random key basis protocols under the same assumptions with $p = 1/2$ was then derived~\cite{masini2021simple}, where it was noted that the CHSH inequality is an optimal measure of nonlocality for $p = 1/2$.
+A detailed finite-key security proof for the random key-basis protocol which also incorporates noisy pre-processing was given in~\cite{tan2020improved}.
+By combining the random key-basis and noisy pre-processing, the critical QBER can be increased to 9.33\%~\cite{tan2020improved}.
 An implementation of the protocol was recently demonstrated~\cite{zhang2021experimental}.